-• Sleep, shut down and unplug - If you plan on being away from your computer for a few hours, putting it to sleep is a good way to conserve energy.
+- Sleep, shut down and unplug If you plan on being away from your computer for a few hours, putting it to sleep is a good way to conserve energy.
 If you are leaving for the evening or weekend, shut the computer down.
 If you are planning on being way for a longer period of time, consider unplugging your device.
 Most devices will still sip a little bit of power even when powered off.
-Power strips that prevent power sipping are also available on the market.
+Power strips that prevent power sipping are also available on the market. - save documents directly as PDF files. - instead of taking note of something on a piece of paper, take a photo to remind yourself. - notes more natural.